MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 ## Known limitations

-- If the user is already a System Administrator, the call to self-elevate returns a success instead of informing the caller that the user already exists as a System Administrator.
+- If the user is already a system administrator, the call to self-elevate returns a success instead of informing the caller that the user already exists as a system administrator.

 - Calling user must be a tenant admin.
 Refer to the [Changes to feature support](#changes-to-feature-support) section for a full list of users who meet the tenant admin criteria.